 After the introduction & background (literature review), the next section is generally a Methods section that explains how you went about answering the question (or meeting the aim or objective) stated at the end of your introduction.
 It will detail what data was used if you are analyzing existing (secondary) data, in which case you will need to specify how you collected the documents.
 If you are collecting primary data (interviews, surveys/questionnaires) you will need to explain how the data collection tool was developed, how the data was collected and from whom (the sample).
-This section may be adapted according to the type of project you are working on.
+This section may be adapted according to the type of project you are working on, but includes usually the following subsection: